sglebs/ndeploy/README.md

  * heroku in the case of Heroku

 You need the PaaS already installed.
-You probably want to start with them under Vagrant on your PC.
-For each one of them, you want the plugins installed (PostgreSQL, RabbitMQ, etc).
+You probably want to start with them under Vagrant on your PC for development.
+For each one of them, you want the plugins already installed (PostgreSQL, RabbitMQ, etc).

 # How to install ndeploy